Sign in tofeather

 Depression was underneath.
 The drug worked, briefly, in the wrong container.
 We treat the depression directly — often the first time it has had that attention.

-Ketamine recovery has a specific shape: reduce the dissociation, restore the body, treat the reason the body felt unsafe.
-Somatic and trauma-informed work are the main modalities here.
+Ketamine addiction recovery has a specific shape: reduce the dissociation, restore the body, treat the reason the body felt unsafe.
+Somatic and trauma-informed work are the core of every ketamine drug rehab program we run here.

 Flagship modality